 - The potential of the applicant(s) to make significant contributions to rehabilitation research and to engage a new and diverse group of researchers and participants in rehabilitation research

 Note that a study will be prioritized if there is a high likelihood that the results, data, models, or software tools generated will lead to a larger, more definitive project that will be competitive for extramural funding.
-The Pilot Project program is also intended to support investigators earlier in the career who do not yet have an established history of NIH support.
+The Pilot Project program is also intended to support investigators who are earlier in their careers and do not yet have an established history of NIH support.

 Preference will be given to projects that limit indirect costs to 8%.
 Limiting indirect costs to 8% is not required.
 We will evaluate all applications, regardless of whether or not the applicants’ institutions agree to the 8% rate.
 The agreement to the lower indirect costs will only serve as a deciding factor if there are two similarly qualified applications under consideration for funding.